COMPLETE MAGNESIUM SUPPORT

 I chose to go the pharmaceutical medication route as it was faster.
 The herbal treatments can take 3 months or longer to take hold.
 It's a personal preference.

-I've done 5 more rounds of Rifaximin and Neomycin this year to treat my chronic SIBO.
+I've done numerous rounds of Rifaximin and Neomycin over the years to treat my chronic SIBO.
 I decided to do the SIBO SOS course - it was well worth the money.
 I saw 3 doctors who all seemed to miss a few things!
 And I felt more in control after doing the course.
 SIBO and migraines is tricky.

 After a second relapse, I was told by my doctor to combine two prokinetic's – Iberogast after food 3 times a day, and prucalopride before bed.